Solar-Helix-Independent-Transport/allianceauth-auth-reports/README.md

 ## What it needs:

-- require corporate member tokens to build the corp groups to see people not known to auth, to make a report for that too. these can be added with the pluss button in the menubar
+- require corporate member tokens to build the corp groups to see people not known to auth, to make a report for that too. these can be added with the plus button in the menubar

 ## The General Road Map